Masynchin/Masynchin/README.md

 I am a little pogrommer from Cherepovets, studying at SPbU.

-I mostly write in Python, but also interested in PureScript, TypeScript, and Go.
+I mostly write in Python, but also interested in Scala, Rust, and PureScript.

 Here is the list of some of my projects: